bigpresh/Pod-Readme/README.md

 ## Documentation

-- Changes rewritten to conform to CPAN::Changes::Spec.
+- Added missing date to Changes.
-- README is now in Markdown format.
+- Fixed typo in POD.

-## Incompatabilities

-- Major rewrite, using modern Perl v5.10.1.
-- This module is no longer a subclass of a POD parsing module.
-Instead, it is a simple POD filter.

-## New Features

-- Added support for plugins.
+- Added stub POD to Pod::Readme::Filter.

-- Added a "changes" plugin for parsing Changes files.
-- Added a "version" plugin for including the current version.
+## Enhancements

-- Added a "requires" plugin for listing module requirements.
+- Added parse\_from\_file method for backwards compatability.
-- The pod2readme script has been rewritten to take a variety of options, and can various formats, such as HTML, Markdown, POD or RTF.

 ## Other Changes

-- Switched to semantic versioning.
-- Added MANIFEST.SKIP to distribution.
+- Added more tests.
-- QA tests are no longer part of the distribution.
-- Makefile.PL uses Module::Install.
+- The bugtracker URL now refers to the GitHub issues list at https://rt.cpan.org/Public/Dist/Display.html?Name=Pod-Readme instead of RT.

 See the `Changes` file for a longer revision history.